ShruthiMurugan/Book-Recommendation-system/README.md

-# ML_FlaskCode_CIA2
+# ML_FlaskCode for book recommendation system

-Home page(Login Page): Employee login page is created with username and password as credentials to login.
+## Home page(Login Page):

+1.Employee login page is created with username and password as credentials to login.

-                       The username and password is stored in database created using sql.
+2.The username and password is stored in database created using sql.

-                       If the credentials are matched then login page navigates to success page else displays "INVALID USER CREDENTIALS" message.
+3.If the credentials are matched then login page navigates to success page else displays "INVALID USER CREDENTIALS" message.

-Navigation page(Success page): The book recommendation model is built which is linked to the success page.
+## Navigation page(Success page):

+1.The book recommendation model is built which is linked to the success page.

-                               After logging in, user is asked to enter the book title of interest and submit.
+2.After logging in, user is asked to enter the book title of interest and submit.

-                               The recommendation system suggests top 10 books which matches the entered book with its index,author and ratings.
+3.The recommendation system suggests top 10 books which matches the entered book with its index,author and ratings.